cksystemsgroup/unicorn/README.md

 ```
 This command instead generate a qubo model that represent 100 executed instructions, and outputs a file describing the qubo in `hello.unicorn`.
 If you do not use the option `--out` no outputs files are generated.
 The output files can get big very quickly.

-The option `--inputs` is also optional.
+The `--inputs` parameter is also optional.
 In this example, we are assuming our model consumes 2 inputs.
-Therefore, we are first testing our model with inputs 42 and 32, and then we perform a second test with 34 (if not enough inputs are provided, the first input is replicated to satisfy the number of inputs out model consumes).
-In this example, 1 line for each test in the terminal.
+Therefore, we are first testing our model with inputs 42 and 32, and then we perform a second test with 34 (if not enough inputs are provided, the first input is replicated to satisfy the number of inputs the model consumes).
+In this example, Unicorn prints one line for each test in the terminal.
 For our example:

 ```
 offset:2, bad states count:0